 “There’s a Whole New Field to Build…”

 For me the story began nearly 50 years ago—with what I saw as a great and fundamental mystery of science.
 We see all sorts of complexity in nature and elsewhere.
 But where does it come from?
 How is it made?
 There are so many examples.
 Snowflakes.
 Galaxies.
 Lifeforms.
 Turbulence.
-Did they all work differently?
-Or was there some common underlying cause?
+Do they all work differently?
+Or is there some common underlying cause?
 Some essential “phenomenon of complexity”?

 It was 1980 when I began to seriously work on these questions.
 And at first I did so in the main scientific paradigm I knew: models based on mathematics and mathematical equations.
 I studied the approaches people had tried to use.
 Nonequilibrium thermodynamics.
 Synergetics.
 Nonlinear dynamics.
 Cybernetics.
 General systems theory.
 I imagined that the key question was: “Starting from disorder and randomness, how could spontaneous self-organization occur, to produce the complexity we see?”
 For somehow I assumed that complexity must be created as a kind of filtering of ubiquitous thermodynamic-like randomness in the world.